ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   non-interactively, whereas a fresh and random redemption context means that the redeemed token must be issued only after the client receives the challenge.
   See Section 2.1.1 of {{HTTP-Authentication}} for more details.
-- Per-origin or cross-origin.
-Tokens can be constrained to the Origin for which the challenge originated, or can be used across Origins.
+- Per-Origin or cross-Origin.
+Tokens can be constrained to the Origin for which the challenge originated (referred to as per-Origin tokens), or can be used across multiple Origins (referred to as cross-Origin tokens).

 Depending on the use case, Origins may need to maintain state to track redeemed tokens.
-For example, Origins that accept cross-origin across shared redemption contexts tokens SHOULD track which tokens have been redeemed already in those redemption contexts, since these tokens can be issued and then spent multiple times in response to any such challenge.
+For example, Origins that accept cross-Origin across shared redemption contexts tokens SHOULD track which tokens have been redeemed already in those redemption contexts, since these tokens can be issued and then spent multiple times in response to any such challenge.
 See Section 2.1.1 of {{HTTP-Authentication}} for discussion.

-Origins that admit cross-origin tokens bear some risk of allowing tokens issued for one Origin to be spent in an interaction with another Origin.
+Origins that admit cross-Origin tokens bear some risk of allowing tokens issued for one Origin to be spent in an interaction with another Origin.
-If tokens protected with resources are unique to a single Origin, then said Origin MUST NOT admit cross-origin tokens for authorization.
+If tokens protected with resources are unique to a single Origin, then said Origin MUST NOT admit cross-Origin tokens for authorization.

 ## Issuance Protocol